 - 50. The audit committee's role should be: - 1.
-With respect to internal control and reporting systems: - a) To supervise the preparation process and monitor the integrity of the financial information on the company and, if applicable, the group, and to verify compliance with regulatory requirements, the appropriate boundaries of the scope of consolidation and the correct application of accounting principles. - b) Periodically review the systems for the internal monitoring and management of risks, so that the principal risks are identified, managed and properly disclosed. - c) Monitor the independence and efficacy of the internal audit function; propose the selection, appointment, reappointment and removal of the head of internal audit; propose the department's budget; receive regular report-backs on its activities; and verify that senior management are acting on the findings and recommendations of its reports. - d) Establish and supervise a mechanism whereby staff can report, confidentially and, if necessary, anonymously, any irregularities they detect in the course of their duties, in particular financial or accounting irregularities, with potentially serious implications for the firm. - 2.
-With respect to the external auditor: - a) To submit to the Board proposals for the selection, appointment, reappointment and removal of the external auditor, and the terms and conditions of its engagement. - b) To receive regular information from the external auditor on the progress and findings of the audit plan and to check that senior management are acting on its recommendations. - c) Monitor the independence of the external auditor, to which end: - i) The company should notify any change of auditor to the CNMV as a significant event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - ii) The Committee should ensure that the company and the auditor adhere to current regulations on the provision of non-audit services, the limits on the concentration of the auditor's business and, in general, other requirements designed to safeguard auditors' independence; - iii) The Committee should investigate the issues giving rise to the resignation of any external auditor. - d) In the case of groups, the Committee urges the group auditor to take on the auditing of all component companies.
+With respect to internal control and reporting systems: - a) To supervise the preparation process and monitor the integrity of the financial information on the company and, if applicable, the group, and to verify compliance with regulatory requirements, the appropriate boundaries of the scope of consolidation and the correct application of accounting principles. - b) Frequently review the systems for the internal monitoring and management of risks, so that the principal risks are identified, managed and properly disclosed. - c) Monitor the independence and effectiveness of the internal audit function; propose the selection, appointment, re-appointment and removal of the head of internal audit; propose the department's budget; receive regular report-backs on its activities; and verify whether senior management are acting on the findings and recommendations of its reports. - d) Establish and supervise a mechanism whereby staff can confidentially and, if necessary, anonymously report, any irregularities, especially financial or accounting irregularities, they may detect in the course of their duties, with potentially serious implications for the firm. - 2.
+With respect to the external auditor: - a) To submit proposals to the Board for the selection, appointment, re-appointment and removal of the external auditor, and the terms and conditions of its engagement. - b) To receive regular information from the external auditor on the progress and findings of the audit plan and to verify whether senior management are acting on its recommendations. - c) Monitor the independence of the external auditor, to which end: - i) The company should notify any change of auditor to the CNMV as a significant event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for such disagreement. - ii) The Committee should ensure that the company and the auditor adhere to current regulations on the provision of non-audit services, the limits on the concentration of the auditor's business and, in general, other requirements designed to safeguard auditors' independence; - iii) The Committee should investigate the issues giving rise to the resignation of any external auditor.

+d) In the case of groups, the Committee urges the group auditor to take on the auditing of all component companies.